cyberAngel9/OpenCTI/README.md

 # OpenCTI-Project by CyberAngel9

-Before I start let me go ahead and give full credit to 0xBEN and everyone behinf the OpenCTI github.
+Before I begin, I want to give full credit to 0xBEN and everyone behind the OpenCTI GitHub project.

 OpenCTI Github
 ```